raspibolt/raspibolt/raspibolt_78_thunderhub.md

 $ npm run build
 ```

-* Cancel the process with `Ctrl`-`C`.

 ### Configuration

 * Edit the configuration file.
+Switch to `thunderhub` user for this.

   ```
+  $ sudo su - thunderhub
-  $ nano /home/thunderhub/thunderhub/.env
+  $ nano ~/thunderhub/.env
   ```

-* Uncomment the following lines:
+* Uncomment the following lines, save and exit:

   ```
   # -----------